-CREATING PATHWAYS TO EXCELLENCE: THE PLAN FOR SKIDMORE COLLEGE 2015-2025
+CREATING PATHWAYS TO EXCELLENCE: The Plan for Skidmore College 2015-2025

-OUR CHALLENGE-AND OUR OPPORTUNITY-IS TO CREATE AND EMBRACE A VISION OF SKIDMORE COLLEGE 2025 THAT IS AT ONCE DISTINCTIVE, COMPETITIVE, GROUNDED IN SKIDMORE'S PARTICULAR EXPRESSION OF THE VALUES OF LIBERAL EDUCATION, AND ACHIEVABLE.
-Because of the breadth, depth, and interconnectedness of our academic and cocurricular programs, and because of the ways we teach our students and encourage them to find their own paths through our curriculum, the College is well positioned to seize this opportunity.
+OUR CHALLENGE - AND OUR OPPORTUNITY - IS TO CREATE AND EMBRACE A VISION OF SKIDMORE COLLEGE 2025 THAT IS AT ONCE DISTINCTIVE, COMPETITIVE, GROUNDED IN SKIDMORE'S PARTICULAR EXPRESSION OF THE VALUES OF LIBERAL EDUCATION, AND ACHIEVABLE.
+Because of the breadth, depth, and interconnectedness of our academic and cocurricular programs, the ways we teach in them, and how we encourage our students to find their own paths through our curriculum, the College is well positioned to seize this opportunity.

-We begin by reaffirming our commitment to the fundamental principles of liberal education as realized in a residential liberal arts college, while acknowledging that we need to refine and refresh Skidmore's distinctive expression of those values in ways that best meet the needs of our students in the 21st century.
-The time-honored outcomes of a high-quality liberal education include intellectual freedom and courage, a critical and analytical disposition, the humility required to know that even one's most deeply held beliefs might merit reexamination, and the ability to identify and challenge entrenched assumptions; to write and think cogently, present one's views effectively and persuasively orally and in other ways, access different modes of knowing, develop new insights through both empirical research and conceptual exploration, and expand one's cultural horizons and self-knowledge.
-At the same time, just as Scribner Library has changed from a repository of books into a dramatically different workspace that integrates print resources with the new digital universe of research and learning, so too are we committed to developing and implementing new and creative pedagogies and curricula that will support our transition to a technology-rich college.
+We begin by reaffirming our commitment to the fundamental principles of liberal education as realized in a residential liberal arts college,1 while acknowledging the need to refine and refresh Skidmore's distinctive expression of those values in ways that best meet the needs of our students in the 21st Century.
+The time-honored outcomes of a high quality liberal education include intellectual freedom and courage, a critical and analytical disposition, the humility required to know that even one's most deeply held beliefs might merit reexamination, the ability to identify and challenge entrenched assumptions, to write and think cogently, to present one's views effectively and persuasively orally and in other ways, to access different modes of knowing, to develop new insights through both empirical research and conceptual exploration, and expanding one's cultural horizons and self-knowledge.
+At the same time, just as Scribner Library has changed from a repository of books into a dramatically different workspace that integrates print resources with the new digital universe of research and learning, so too are we committed to develop and implement new and creative pedagogies and curricula that will support our transition to a technology-rich college.
 Doing so will enable our students to take best advantage of the opportunities for learning available to them both here and in their post-Skidmore lives.
-We also know that our students increasingly come to us having experienced new forms of technologically enhanced learning in their primary and secondary schools learning experiences that we must be prepared to credit and build upon.
+It also acknowledges the fact that our students increasingly come to us having experienced new forms of technologically enhanced learning in their primary and secondary schools - learning experiences that we must be prepared to credit and build upon.

 Because the commitment to developing the above-noted skills and habits of mind represents the most direct expression of our core educational mission, we place it at the center of our planning.
 Liberal education has long been regarded as the best preparation for a life of professional success, civic engagement, and personal fulfillment.
-This realization holds true more than ever today, especially given the rapidly changing and increasingly uncertain world our graduates will encounter-a world that, at the same time, abounds in unparalleled opportunities.
+This realization holds true even more today, especially given the rapidly changing and increasingly uncertain world our graduates will encounter - a world that, at the same time, abounds in unparalleled opportunities.
 Not surprisingly, employers frequently identify those same values as the most desired characteristics of persons they most want to hire.
 In short, the educational outcomes we seek are expressed most vividly in the lives of our graduates.
-Their professional, civic, and personal contributions to this world represent a primary measure of the College's value.
+Their professional, civic, and personal contributions to this world represent a primary measure of the College's value.2

-We acknowledge that recommitting to an educational process grounded in the distinctive model of the American liberal arts college stands in opposition to many prevailing trends in both higher education and our society writ large.
-Nevertheless, we persist in believing that
+We acknowledge that recommitting to an educational process grounded in the distinctive model of the American liberal arts college stands in opposition to many prevailing trends in both higher education and in our society writ large.3 Nevertheless, we persist in believing that

-&lt;sup>1See Engaged Liberal Learning: The Plan for Skidmore College 2005-2015, §B. "Skidmore's Distinctive Identity-the Values of Engaged Liberal Learning," pp. 5-11.
+1See Engaged Liberal Learning: The Plan for Skidmore College 2005-2015, §B. "Skidmore's Distinctive Identity - the Values of Engaged Liberal Learning," pp. 5-11.

-&lt;sup>2For a more specific and developed expression of these desired educational outcomes, see the "Goals for Student Learning and Development," endorsed by the faculty in 2009, included below as Appendix I.
+2A more specific and developed expression of these desired educational outcomes occurs in the "Goals for Student Learning and Development" that were endorsed by the faculty, which is included below as Appendix I.